 As we all know, bicyclists must follow the same rules as other vehicle drivers; but from time to time one hears of a story such as this one:

 I was involved in an accident with a bicyclist.
 He was going west along a main road, I had a stop sign.
 After stopping and yielding to on-coming traffic I entered the intersection.
 It was evening and the sun was almost down and he didn’t have any lights on his bike.
 I crossed and the cyclist slammed in to my passenger door.
 I was cited for not yielding to on-coming traffic.
 I challenged it and won the decision based on: The law says motorist are to yield to all on-coming vehicles.
 In Arizona, bicycles are not defined as vehicles.
 One of the major points also (as a side note) in this case was the bicyclist didn’t have a light on his bike.

 There are a couple of reasons I can think of why this story may be both true and misleading at the same time.
 The first is that justice and municipal courts often make errors.
 See Take the Lane for just three examples of justice/muni court decisions reversed on cyclist cases.
-These courts are not “of record” and there’s really no way to track down the reasoning after the case has been decided.
+Justice courts are not “of record” and there’s really no way to track down the reasoning after the case has been decided.
 A second explanation is the court may have found that the bicycle was required to have been lit at the time of the collision, and why lacking a headlight was a “major point” according to the anecdote; if so then the motorist would not be responsible for the collision.
 In my guesstimation, the latter explanation is quite likely, and that the motorist misunderstood the reason for dismissal, after all how can whether or not the cyclist had a light have been important to his case that purportedly revolved around the fact that a bicycle is not a vehicle? (in other words, a bicycle is not a vehicle during any time day; in the sun, in the dark, with or without a headlight).